RaulPValiente/twitter_bot_like_automator/README.md

 - Selenium
 - WebDriver for your chosen browser (in this case, Chrome WebDriver is used)

-## Installation

-1. Clone or download this repository.
-2. Install the Tweepy library using pip:
-3. Replace the placeholder credentials in the code with your own Twitter API credentials.

 ## Usage

 1. Run the program in your preferred Python environment.